Myth of the High Tax Bracket Due to Overtime Work and Extra Shifts for Nurses

 In fact, only the additional $100 will be taxed at 37%.
 You can calculate your income after tax with ATO Tax Calculator

-Therefore, because of Australia’s progressive tax rate and the extra work made available through uPaged, Grace actually gains $27,063 after tax.
+Australia’s progressive tax rate and the extra work made available through uPaged means that Grace actually gains $27,063 after tax.
 That’s a lot of lettuce (or $10 punnets of strawberries, or a massive wodge off your mortgage, or whatever is pushing your cost of living expenses through the roof ATM!)

 This year, Grace is using that money to pay for a 4-week trip to London and will be enjoying a 5-day stay at a glitzy spa hotel on Koh Samui in Thailand on her way home 🏖

-So. essentially, you still get more money in hand, and you would get still be likely to get a tax refund at the end of the year.
+The main thing to note is that you still get more money in hand.
+Better still, you would also likely get a tax refund at the end of the year.
 And it’s always great to get a refund at the end of the year, right?
 Remember, every dollar counts!

 (Oh, and here’s our disclaimer–we’re not accountants—so you really need to check with yours to find out exactly what, and how much, you can claim).
 Need an accountant who specialises in tax for Nurses?
 Email us at hello@uPaged.com and we’ll connect you with our favourites.